aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Added > Spawn for helicopters can be set over the ship floors or platforms in water.
 Check the documentation (WIP);
 - Improved > All CSWR markers are invisible since the Briefing screen (init.sqf file has been included in project);
 - Improved > New method (more feasible to performance) to check if destinations and spawn-points are busy before accept new groups/vehicles, avoiding accidental explosions;
-- Improved > New method to build custom loadouts (more flexible and intuitive);
+- Improved > Loadout > New method to build custom loadouts (more flexible and intuitive);
+- Improved > Loadout > The global options to force apply backpack and/or vest for all units now will ignore civilian faction;
 - Improved > Hold > New method to turn the tracked vehicle to hold-marker direction even more accurate and safe (against vehicle bounces);
 - Improved > Hold > When in debug-mode-global is TRUE with debug-hold-mode is also TRUE, now the hold-markers and its direction are visible to the Mission Editor in-game;
 - Improved > Spawn delay > from now the spawn delay timer is configured in-minutes and not in-seconds anymore, making the Mission Editor's life easier;